jcboyle2/Boyle-Portfolio/critiquebydesign.md

 Third, I think that this graph could do a better job of showing the relationship between fuel efficiency standards and emissions.
 The EPA shows the two charts stacked on top of each other because they do not fit the same y-axis scale.
 Instead of stacking them - of making a two y-axis chart - you could instead compare percent changes by year.

+In doing this chart, I thought most of it was declarative and data-driven with a little bit of exploratory data driven to make sure the data fit the designs I had in mind.
+Ultimately this exploratory part didn't take place until after I recieved feedback from my partners.

 ## From Wireframe to Visualization

 I believe that part of the reason for this visualization is for the current administration to show that they are making climate progress without adequately addressing climate issues, or at worst, muddy the waters of scientific debate by showing charts that are favorable to climate denial.
 With that in mind, I knew I wanted to take the simple charts and make one version with a clean, unadjusted y-axis, and another version diving deeper into the data.
 After all, these were my biggest complaints from the original data critique.
 I thought that the original visualization did a great job of being simple, clean, and clearly stating the data they chose to use.
 My problem was that of the contextual awareness outside the data.